dermen/resonet/README.md

 mamba create -y -n py39 --file linux.txt python=3.9
 ```

-Then, install cuda, version 12+ (older version work, but require different conda environments.
+Then, install cuda, version 12+ (older versions work, but require different conda environments).

 With the conda env and CUDA installed, one can build CCTBX with CUDA support.
-Verify CUDA is indeed installed correctly
+Verify CUDA is indeed installed correctly and then set the standard CUDA environment

 ```bash
 export PATH=/usr/local/cuda-12.1/bin:$PATH